sxiao730/sxiao730/README.md

-- 👋 Hi, I’m Shan! @sxiao730 What's up?!
+- 👋 Hey, I’m Shan! @sxiao730 WELCOME!
-- 👀 I’m interested in Neuroplasticity, Stress Management, Wellness & Mental Health, and Photography
+- 👀 I’m a data analyst in Healthcare field.
+I'm interested in Neuroplasticity, Stress Management, Wellness & Mental Health, and Photography
 - 🌱 I’m currently learning Data Science & Nursing
 - 💞️ I’m looking to collaborate on projects that are
       - data analysis in the Healthcare field using Python/R